Frequently asked questions about Australian Bureau of Statistics household surveys.

 The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905.
 Under the Act, you are obliged to provide the information being requested.
 The ABS is required by the Act to maintain the secrecy of all information provided to it.
 No information will be released in a way that would enable an individual or household to be identified.

 If you would like any further information about this survey, the Interviewer will be able to answer any questions you have.
-Alternatively, contact the ABS office in your state or territory.
-The person who answers your call will be happy to assist you.
+Alternatively, contact us and we will assist you.

 For general enquiries about the ABS, telephone the ABS National Information Referral Service on 1300 135 070.